 Since September 2011, we have been pursuing legal action against Arista Power, Inc. ("Arista") and our former employee, David Modeen, for, among other things, alleged breach of certain agreements, duties and obligations, including misappropriation of our confidential information and trade secrets, tortious interference, and breach of contract.
 On January 12, 2016, Arista filed for liquidation under Chapter 7 of the bankruptcy laws of the United States, without accurately identifying our ongoing lawsuit against them.
-Although we have not withdrawn our lawsuit, nor has it been dismissed, the Company does not intend to submit a Proof of Claim in connection with Arista's bankruptcy filing, or otherwise continue pursuing its claims against Arista.
+Although we have not withdrawn our lawsuit, nor has it been dismissed, the Company did not submit a Proof of Claim in connection with Arista's bankruptcy filing, nor does it intend to actively pursue its claims against Arista at this time.

-Note 10 - Shareholders' Equity
+Note 8 - Shareholders' Equity

-a.
-Stock-based Compensation Expense
+.
+Stock-Based Compensation Expense